andyl/phoenix_live_editable/README.md

 See the [online demo][ld] for running examples.

-LiveEditable is for admin interfaces and apps that want basic inline editing.
+LiveEditable is for admin interfaces to provide basic inline editing.
 It supports many CSS frameworks (Tailwind, Milligram, etc.) and field types (Text, Select, etc.).
-LiveEditable is inspired by [Vitaliy Potapov's][vp] [X-Editable][xe].
+LiveEditable is inspired by [Vitaliy Potapov's][vp] [X-Editable][xe], and is designed to be extensible.

 LiveEditable is pre-alpha - not ready for production use.